 Trends.
 When reviewing actual expenses, look for expenses that are rising more rapidly than the corresponding revenue or support source.
-Also look for longer-term trends in both revenue and expenses.
+Also, look for longer-term trends in both revenue and expenses.
 Such trends may signal a need for increased attention to fund development or tighter expense management.

 The Bottom Line (Net Income or Loss).
 The bottom line is just as important to a not-for-profit as it is to a for-profit organization.
-The audited format of the Statement of Activities shows not only the total change in net assets for the year, but also how the change is distributed between net assets with and without donor restrictions.
-As you review the data, consider whether or not the net change met expectations, both overall and by net asset classification.
+The audited format of the Statement of Activities shows not only the total change in net assets for the year, but also how the change is distributed between restricted and unrestricted net assets.

+As you review the data, consider whether or not the net change met expectations, both overall and across different fund types.